 Grants & Programs

-The AOF Thomas A. Quinn, DO Osteopathic Scholarship was made possible through a generous contribution from Thomas A. Quinn, DO, and his beloved wife Sissy, and is intended to recognize students in the profession who exemplify what it means to be an Osteopathic physician.
+The AOF Thomas A. Quinn, DO, Osteopathic Scholarship was made possible through a generous contribution from Thomas A. Quinn, DO, and his beloved wife, Sissy.
+The Scholarship is intended to recognize Osteopathic medical students who exemplify the values, service, and whole-person philosophy that define an Osteopathic physician.

 Purpose

-This Fund provides up to two (2) annual scholarships of $5,000 to OMS II or III students in good academic standing (top 50% of class).
+This Fund provides up to three (3) annual scholarships of $8,000 to Osteopathic medical students in good academic standing (top 50% of class) who demonstrate a strong commitment to Osteopathic medicine., leadership, and service.

 Scholarship

-Two (2) educational scholarship award in the amount of $5,000 each will be presented to two (2) individuals; distributed in two equal payments, for two consecutive years, provided the student remains in good academic standing and continues their Osteopathic medical career.
+Up to three (3) educational scholarships in the amount of $8,000 each will be distributed in two equal payments over two consecutive years, provided the student remains in good academic standing and continues an Osteopathic medical career.

 Eligibility

-- Student in good standing at a College/School of Osteopathic Medicine (COM/SOM) who will be an OMS-II or OMS-III during the 2025-2026 academic year.
+- Students in good standing at a COCA-accredited College/School of Osteopathic Medicine (COM/SOM) who will be an OMS-III or OMS-IV during the 2026-2027 academic year.

-- If the COM/SOM ranks students, applicant must be in the top 50% of their class (displaying strong academic achievement while in medical school).
+- If the COM/SOM ranks students, applicants must be in the top 50% of their class, demonstrating strong academic achievement.

-- Applicant should have noteworthy accomplishments, awards and honors, special projects, and extracurricular activities that demonstrate a commitment to Osteopathic philosophy.
+- Noteworthy accomplishments, awards, honors, research, special projects, and extracurricular activities that reflect commitment to Osteopathic medicine.

-- Demonstrated participation in school and community activities outside of any academic requirements; may include leadership in professionally related organizations and activities while in Osteopathic medical school.
+- Demonstrated participation in school and community activities outside of academic requirements; may include leadership or service in professionally related organizations during Osteopathic medical school.

 Application Requirements

-- Two (2) letters of recommendation from the following list: academic medical instructor, Osteopathic physician, professional mentor, or similar professional within the Osteopathic profession that describe how the applicant exemplifies the purpose of the award.
-NOTE: one must be from an Osteopathic physician.
+- Two (2) letters of recommendation from the following: an academic medical instructor, Osteopathic physician, professional mentor, or similar a professional within the Osteopathic profession, describing how the applicant exemplifies the purpose of the scholarship.
+Note: one letter must be from an Osteopathic physician.

-- One page personal statement addressing how the applicant exemplifies what it means to be an Osteopathic physician.
+- A personal statement detailing how the applicant exemplifies what it means to be an Osteopathic physician.

 - Proof of AOA membership.